GrAIwolfsForge/AdminBar/README.md

-# AdminBar 🐺🛠️
+# AdminBar

 A small and efficient C# WPF system utility designed for quick maintenance, optimization, and system repairs.

 The **AdminBar** was built with a simple philosophy: Provide the most important system tools in one clean, fast, and intuitive interface.
-No bloat, just performance.
+No bloat, just performance, easy to use.

 ## ✨ Features

-- **App Upgrade:** Keep your software up to date using `winget`.
+- **App Upgrade:** Keep your software up to date using a `winget` script.
+- **RAM Flush:** Quickly free up system memory for better performance.
 - **Temp Delete:** Quick cleaning of temporary files to free up space.
 - **Deep Clean:** Removes Windows logs, abandoned installers, and system clutter.
 - **Win Repair:** Automated system health checks using `sfc` and `DISM`.
-- **System Controls:** Quick access to Restart and Shutdown (with safety delay).
+- **System Controls:** Safe Restart and Shutdown (requires 1-second hold to trigger).

 ## 📸 Screenshots